benc-uk/midi-monitor/README.md

 # MIDI Monitor

 Monitor and view MIDI messages in real time, useful for debugging MIDI issues or to see what messages are being sent by a device.

-Written in plain JS and HTML5 :)
+Written in plain JS and HTML5 because I was fed up with installing MIDI-OX

 Features:

 - Displays note and CC message information
-- Real time stop & start messages
+- System real time, such as stop & start messages
 - Detects BPM if real-time clock is received.
 BPM calculation is not 100% accurate
-- Other message types supported: aftertouch
+- Other message types supported: pitch bend, channel aftertouch, poly aftertouch, program change, NRPN
-- Not supported: SysEx
+- Not supported: SysEx, MTC

 Use the tool here: https://code.benco.io/midi-monitor/